MatedAiHub/MatedAiHub/README.md

 ## 📄 License

 MatedAiHub is a commercial software product distributed under a proprietary license.
 Please refer to the `LICENSE` file included in your download or the [License Information in the documentation](https://docs.matedaihub.com/#license-information) for full details.

----

-**Thank you for choosing MatedAiHub!
-We're excited to see what you build.**